 Hey There!
 I own a small property in Matsqui Village.
 It is small residential community that is part of the City of Abbotsford in beautiful British Columbia.
 The home is located one hour drive from Vancouver.
-I have a ton of energy and spend my time between my kids and grandkids, my work as a private investigator, volunteering with BC search and rescue and my recreational pursuits which including mountaineering, rock climbing and canyoning.
-I spend a lot of time looking after my home and steadily improving it to make it a unique centre and base for getting out on adventures.
-I am able to offer travel advice and local knowledge for mountaineering, climbing and canyoning trips in addition to providing you with cozy accommodation and good food.
-A charity project that I am involved with and looking for help with is - establishing a non-profit society for recreational and professional canyoners in Canada.
+I have a ton of energy and spend my time between kids & grandkids, work as a private investigator, volunteering with my local BC search and rescue and recreational pursuits which including trail running, back country ski touring, mountaineering, rock climbing and canyoning.
+I spend a lot of time looking after my home and steadily improving it.
+It is one of my goals to make it a unique centre / base for getting out on adventures for my family, friends and guests.
+I can offer travel advice / local knowledge for your own trail exploration, mountaineering, climbing and canyoning trips in addition to providing you with cozy accommodations and opportunity to cook together and enjoy great food.
+A charity project I am involved with and looking for help with is - establishing a non-profit society for recreational and professional canyoners in Canada.

-I am looking for the right person(s) to help with projects on the property including management of raised planting beds, setting up a chicken coop for laying chickens, fruit tree management, landscaping/yard works improvements projects that include working stone masonry, a brick patio and helping to build a garage / workshop from two used 20 ft. shipping containers, 100 year old barn beams and other recycled building materials.
+I am looking for the right person(s) to help with outdoor projects on my property including management of raised planting beds, setting up a chicken coop for laying chickens, fruit tree management, landscaping/yard works improvements projects that include helping to build a garage / workshop from two used 20 ft. shipping containers, 100 year old barn beams and other recycled building materials.

-Specific volunteer projects you can take part in:
+Specific volunteer projects you can take part in outdoors/indoors:

 1. Help with a workshop using reclaimed lumber and shipping containers